nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Command Details & Constraints:
 * Using the given index of the student, TrackMate will mark his/her assignment status as completed.
-* Assignment with the given title must exist.
+* Assignment with the given non-empty title must exist.
 * Student at the specified index must exist.
 * Regardless of the previous assignment status, this command will show successful message for the ease of usage.